-Research company Mintel has launched a report looking at how the Covid-19 pandemic and the lockdowns arising from it have affected the beauty industry.
+Research company Mintel has launched a report looking at how the Covid-19 pandemic and the lockdowns arising from it have affected trends within the beauty industry.
 The report looks at effects from the last recession and makes suggestions on how the industry can best cope with the consequences of a post COVID-19 recession.

-Research conducted with Italian consumers suggests that spending money on luxuries such as beauty products is low down on their agenda.
+Research conducted with Italian consumers suggests that trends of spending money on luxuries such as beauty products is low down on their agenda.
 As these consumers prepare for a downturn in the economy, 51% are cutting back on non-essential spending.
 There is a trend towards looking for the best value items and 15% have bought more products in bulk.

 The effects of discount culture are best fought by providing value to the customer through expertise as well as with budget ranges.
 During the last recession private labels doubled their share of the personal care market and consistently account for 20-25% of launches in the almost 10 years since.
 However, as consumers feel the pinch it is predicted that they will turn to grocery and mass brands.
 When times are tough people look for ways to treat themselves whilst making savings and this has previously led to luxury labels selling smaller versions of popular products.
 Thus, enabling customers to indulge in escapism at an affordable price.
 These days escapism has morphed into the trend for self-care, a behaviour which runs parallel to mental wellbeing – something that will certainly be seen as paramount in the times ahead.

 Hand creams, gels and sanitiser sales see major increase